nccadman19/rebellionallstarscheer/README.md

 ## HTML and CSS Validation

 I validated both my HTML and CSS code multiple times whilst building the website, I did this so that there were not a huge amount of errors/warnings at the final stages of development for me to deal with.
 This allowed me to incrementally improve my code and upon completion, there were 0 errors found.

+# Changes

+Made the executive decision to remove the gallery page as it only needs to be 3 pages long and the issues were going to add too much work to sort before the submission date.
+Changed hero image as I felt it was a little pixelated

 ## Credits